 This view shows all the available Maven projects and their build phases and build goals.

-mvn install.
-To do this, expand the project tree in the Maven view to show the corresponding lifecycle phase.
+mvn install, expand the project tree in the Maven view to show the corresponding lifecycle phase.

-You will see how IntelliJ idea executes the
+You can see how IntelliJ IDEA executes the

 install build phase.